-Her connections like many at General Films are generational.
+Her connections, like many at General Films, are generational.
 Family ties weave through GF and are passed down through parents or siblings.
 Katie’s stepmother Leann was a 19-year employee at General Films.
-When Leann retired for health reasons she suggested to Katie, who was 19 at the time, that she should apply for the job.
+When Leann retired for health reasons, she suggested to Katie, who was 19 at the time, that she should apply for the job.
 Without any hesitation, Katie jumped at the chance.
 In fact, Leann drove her to her interview.
-Katie was offered a position, she happily accepted, and has been a valued employee for GF for 14 years.
+Katie was offered a position, and she happily accepted and has been a valued employee for GF for 14 years.

-Katie likes the fact that she and all employees have direct and open access to management and departments like HR.
+Katie likes that she and all employees have direct and open access to management and departments like HR.
 They are always very responsive and helpful.
-Gus and Erin have worked hard and stayed on top of personnel issues like employee retention and training protocols and that extra effort is noticed and appreciated.
+Gus and Erin have worked hard and stayed on top of personnel issues like employee retention and training protocols, and that extra effort is noticed and appreciated.

 One of the most appealing benefits for Katie about working at GF is the 10-hour, 4-day work week that allows for a 3-day weekend.
 Katie says, “it provides more time for family and to just do the things that need to get done.”

 Katie looks forward to a long career at General Films.
 She appreciates the company and what they mean to her and her family.